Coriander seeds - The spice

-Coriander seeds - Coriandrum sativum - Cilantro are actually the fruits of the plant of the umbelliferae family (Apiaceae).
+Coriander seeds, Coriandrum sativum, or Cilantro is the fruit of the plant from the Umbelliferae family (Apiaceae).
 It is an annual plant that grows between 30 and 90 cm high.
-The coriander fruits are spherical, vertically matured and hollow inside.
-Their color is yellow to brown and their size ranges from 2.5-5 mm in diameter.
-We use the seeds as a spice and the green young leaves as a herb in the kitchen.
-In Asian countries, the roots are also used.
+The coriander fruits are spherical, vertically matured, and hollow inside.
+Their color is yellow to brown, and their diameter ranges from 2.5-5 mm.
+In the kitchen, we use the seeds as a spice and the young green leaves as a herb.
+In Asian countries, they even use their roots.

 Coriander seeds: the harvest

 The harvest takes place before the fruit reaches maturity from July to August when the seeds start to turn from green to yellow-brown.
 According to ancient tradition, the cut plant is allowed to wither for a few days before being threshed.
 The seeds are then dried under the sun before they are sifted and packaged.

 Origin and history

-It is said that the coriander originally comes from Spain.
-It was also known by the Egyptians and probably very popular.
-It was found among other spices during excavations of ancient Pharaohs tombs such as the pharaoh Tutankhamun.
-The Greeks and Romans valued it not only as a spice and an additive to wine making, but also as a remedy.
+Reports say that the coriander formerly comes from Spain, and it is since the Egyptians a popular spice.
+Archaeologists find it among other spices during excavations of ancient Pharaoh's tombs like the pharaoh Tutankhamen.
+The Greeks and Romans valued it not only as a spice and an additive to winemaking but also as a remedy.

-The coriander has a slightly peppery, very fine, sweet taste reminiscent of orange peel.
-Its scent is flowery, sweet and spicy and therefore looks seductive and oriental.
-Our coriander seduces with its particularly intense aroma, thanks to the intense sunshine and the rich soil of Andalusia.
+The coriander has a somewhat piquant, fine, and sweet taste, reminiscent of orange peel.
+Its scent is flowery, sugary, and spicy.
+Therefore it tastes seductive and oriental.
+Our coriander fascinates with its particular intense aroma.

 Coriander is one of the oldest spices in the world.
-It is popular in many countries and it is used extensively.
-Due to its mild taste you can spice generously with cilantro in comparison to other spices like cumin.
+It is popular in many countries.
+Due to its mild taste, you can spice generously with cilantro in comparison to other spices like cumin.